spurll/spellbook/examples/research.md

 ### Ingredients

 * ¾ ounce bark of lily
-* 7 minims prisine dew of hoya
+* 7 minims pristine dew of hoya
 * scent of peccary
 * luck
 * 3 measures brain of mosasaur